ApuBhowmick/Concept-of-Data-Science/README.md

 - Total *insertion time* stays just over *0.5 seconds*.

 These results highlight the TST’s suitability for applications that require fast, scalable dictionary-like lookups and insertions.

+## Conclusion

+The Ternary Search Tree (TST) implementation successfully demonstrated its capability to efficiently store and retrieve a substantial number of words.

+Benchmarking on the KU Leuven HPC infrastructure confirmed that both insertion and search operations scale effectively with increasing dataset sizes, showing near-linear growth consistent with theoretical average-case complexity.

+Overall, the TST proves to be a robust and performant data structure for dictionary-like applications—especially in scenarios where memory efficiency and fast string operations are essential.